TomPoulton/rspec-puppet-unit-testing/README.md

 This function is defined within the foo module, but we don't want to test its functionality in the tests for `foo::bar`, we would write a separate spec for this function

 ##### `hiera` function
-Hiera is just another function but we still need to get some values out of it.
-There are a few ways of mocking hiera and we'll cover them later
+There are a few ways of handling Hiera with `rspec-puppet` and [`rspec-hiera-puppet`](https://github.com/amfranz/rspec-hiera-puppet), really `hiera` is just another function but we still need to get some values out of it.

 ##### functions from other modules
-I haven't included one here, but a prime example would be using a function from stdlib.
+I haven't included one here, but a prime example would be using a function from `stdlib`.
 There are ways (like librarian puppet) of bringing down other modules during your tests, but again, ideally we only want to test this specific class and not any functions that the class depends on.

 ##### `foo::baz` defined type ([modules/foo/manifests/baz.pp](modules/foo/manifests/baz.pp))
 This is defined within the `foo` module so there's not a problem with it being missing, but `baz` references a class from another module.
 This isn't an ideal thing to do, but I think that sometimes it's necessary!?